bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 |h3| A Couple of Big Ideas |h3e|

-To start from the beginnging, there are two big ideas that underlie much of classical statistics.
+To start from the beginning, there are two big ideas that underlie much of classical statistics.
 The first big idea is that *all data* (or observations as statisticians like to say) have a "true" probability distribution [1]_.
 Of course, it is almost never